Obstructing Lagrangian concordance for closures of 3-braids: Open book decompositions and Weinstein Lefschetz fibrations

 \section{Open book decompositions and Weinstein Lefschetz fibrations}

-In this section, we find a Weinstein manifold $X_\Lambda$ whose boundary is $\Sigma_2(\Lambda')$ where $\Lambda'$ is the closure of a 3-braid with algebraic length 2.
+In this section, we find a Weinstein domain $X_\Lambda$ whose boundary is $\Sigma_2(\Lambda')$ where $\Lambda'$ is the closure of a 3-braid with algebraic length 2.
+For background on Weinstein manifolds and their handlebody diagrams, see \cite{Wei91, CieEli12} or the summary in \cite[Section 2]{AcuCap21}.

-To find this Weinstein manifold, we begin by expressing $\Sigma_2(\Lambda')$ as a particular \emph{open book decomposition}, a pair $(F,\phi)$ where $F$ is a surface with non-empty boundary and $\phi$ is a diffeomorphism of $F$ with $\phi|_{\partial F} = \text{id}$, $\phi$ is called the $\emph{monodromy}$ of the open book.
-The monodromy is given by compositions of Dehn twists about some curves in $F$ which we denote
+To find this Weinstein domain, we begin by expressing $\Sigma_2(\Lambda')$ as a particular \emph{open book decomposition}, a pair $(F,\phi)$ where $F$ is a surface with non-empty boundary and the \emph{monodromy} $\phi$ is a diffeomorphism of $F$ with $\phi|_{\partial F} = \text{id}$. $\phi$ is given by compositions of Dehn twists about some curves in $F$.
+Let $\alpha_1$ and $\alpha_2$ be some such curves.
+We denote the composition of Dehn twists about these curves as:

 If $\alpha$ is a curve and $f$ is an orientation preserving surface homeomorphism then $\tau_{f(\alpha)} =f\circ \tau_\alpha\circ f^{-1}$.

 From this particular open book decomposition, we construct a \emph{Weinstein Lefschetz fibration}: